datascience-mobi/2021-topic-04-team-05/Meeting_files/7_Meeting_16_06.md

 - report on SVM (general info & math)

 ## Questions
-- *discuss about SVM workflow  *
+- *discuss SVM workflow*
-- Grayscale at ground truth: How could we implement in our SVM/Dice Score?
+- Grayscale of ground truth: How could we implement in our SVM/Dice Score?
 Should we generate the segmented cells not just white, but also with different colors?
 Because keeping it doesn't really help us anymore for the dice score
 - Present our code -> Recommendation for improvement?
 - Mathematical Background for PCA in report?